 |(Linda, in our church's sanctuary)|

-Over our forty-five years of marriage Linda and I have had the privilege of helping many marriages.
-A number of these have been toxic marriages, on the brink of divorce.
+Over our forty-six years of marriage Linda and I have had the privilege of helping many marriages.
+A number of these have been toxic, on the brink of divorce.
 God has instructed us to restore these marriages.
 We look at how a marriage can be saved, not on how it can dissolve.

 We use a four-step process in marriage saving.

 We ask the couple to identify things they have done or said that should never be done or said to anyone, but were aimed at their marital partner.

 We ask the couple to be specific in their confessions.
 This is not about apologizing, but confessing and requesting forgiveness.
 It looks like this:

 "I was wrong in saying/doing what I said/did to you.
 Will you forgive me?"

 The response to this is: "Yes, I forgive you."
 (Never add the word "but" to your forgiveness, such as: "Yes, I forgive you, but what you did/said to me was wrong, you always do this, etc. etc.")

 To which it is appropriate to respond, "Thank you."